yanvpp/libprg/Readme.md

 ## How to use this library in a C application using CMake

-CMake [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) can download this library directly from his GitHub repository and you must indicate which tag.
-In this example I will use the `0.0.1` tag from this repository.
+CMake [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) can download this library directly from his GitHub repository and you must indicate from which branch or tag.
+In this example I will use the `main` branch or the `0.0.1` tag.

 Create a new project (C executable) using CMake and your `CMakeLists.txt` file should look like this: